CDCgov/cfa-tnd-ve-widget/docs/primer.md

 We now switch the intervention responsible for protection from binary vaccination to continous antibody titer.
 Rather than a single number, protection is now a function of antibody titer.
 However, for any mathematical demonstration, it suffices to consider just a single arbitrary titer.

+While antibodies are the only continuous variable associated with protection considered here, there may be many others (e.g. other components of the immune system) at play as well.
+This primer is agnostic to those additional variables.

 Importantly, we are concerned with antibody titer _at the time of exposure_, regardless of when exposure occurs.
 As a result, we discard several complicating factors from the vaccination case (e.g. distinguishing natural infection- vs. vaccine-stimulated protection, leaky vs. all-or-nothing protection, etc.).
 This actually makes antibody-mediated protection an easier problem than vaccine-stimulated protection!

 ### Notation